ibm-cloud-docs/key-protect/rotate-keys.md

     or by accessing the {{site.data.keyword.keymanagementserviceshort}}
     dashboard.

-3. Replace the key with new key material by running the following cURL command.
+3. Replace the key with new key material by running the following `curl` command.

     ```sh
     $ curl -X POST \